tillandsia xerographica air plant

 hundreds of blooming tillandsia xerographica at the farm

 From home and office decor to wedding bouquets, Xerographica’s unique look makes it a great plant to use in design.
 Some popular ways to display Xerographica are on a piece of driftwood or make a statement and display the Xerographica alone.
 Air plants truly allow for endless creativity!
-Plus, Xerographica become even more striking when they blush with a rosy, pink center and bloom (as seen in the images below).
+Plus, Xerographica become even more striking when they blush with a rosy, pink center and bloom – as seen in the images below.
 As the plants are slow growers, the blooming process can be enjoyed for up to a year!
-When they do bloom, they produce a spike with bracts of bright yellow and red colors – as seen below.
+When they do bloom, they produce a spike with bracts of bright yellow and red colors.
 These plants can even grow to be as large as three feet tall and wide!

 close up of red and orange tillandsia xerographica air plant bloom spikeshundreds of tillandsia xerographica air plants with bloom spikes at the farm